LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 | Long Mode         | x86-64        |

+# Memory Models (Real Mode)

+## Tiny

+Code and data in the same segment (64 kB).
+Code starts at `0x100` relative to segment.

+Executable has ending *.com* (instead of *.exe*).

+## Small

+One segment for code and one segment for data and stack.
+Both segments have max. size of 64 kB.

+## Medium

+The code can exceed 64 kB (multiple segments). *Far* function calls are needed.

+One segment (of max.
+64 kB) for data and stack.

+## Compact

+Code is limited to one segment (64 kB).

+Stack is limited to one segment (64 kB).

+Data can exceed 64 kB. *Far* pointers are needed for data.

+## Large
+Code can exceed 64 kB.

+Data can exceed 64 kB.

+Stack is limited to one segment (64 kB).

+*Far* pointers are needed for code and data.

+## Huge

+Same as large.
+A data structure can exceed 64 kB by modifying segment and offset when a pointer is incremented.

 # Registers

 This are the 16-bit registers of Intel 8086, 8088,  80186 and 80188.